 Native American & Indigenous Community Dinner

 Hosted by Multicultural Student Affairs and the Office of Institutional Diversity and Inclusion, the Native American and Indigenous Community dinner is an annual spring event to gather in community to share and recognize the yearly contributions of Native and Indigenous students, faculty, staff, and community members whom ensure Northwestern University is a welcoming and inclusive place for Native and Indigenous Peoples.
-This year's event was held virtually on Sunday, June 14, 2020 at 3pm CDT.
+This year's event will be held on Sunday, May 21, 2023.

 CNAIR Annual Research Symposium

-Starting in 2019, the Center for Native American and Indigenous Research holds an annual symposium that features undergraduate and graduate fellows, along with CNAIR afﬁliates who share their work from the past year.
+Starting in 2019, the Center for Native American and Indigenous Research holds an annual symposium in the spring that features undergraduate and graduate fellows, along with CNAIR afﬁliates who share their work from the past year.